Scifabric/pybossa/doc/build_with_pybossa.rst

 ==================
-Build with PyBossa
+Build with PYBOSSA
 ==================

-This section covers how to you can write and manage your own PyBossa project.
+This section covers how to you can write and manage your own PYBOSSA project.

 We suggest starting by taking a quick look at the :doc:`overview` as this will